-One, “Outdo one another in showing honor” (Romans 12:10).
+One, “Outdo one another in showing honor” (Rom.
+12:10).
 No flippant put-downs.
 No undercutting.
-Not even waiting for the next guy to make the first move.
-But me getting out of my self-concern to lift the next man up with high honor.
-Doing this verbally, unashamedly.
+Not even waiting for the next guy to make the first move and open up.
+But me getting out of my self-concern to lift the next man up with high honor, which is what he deserves.
+Doing this verbally, unashamedly, openly, gladly.

-Two, “Bear with one another” (Colossians 3:13).
-Not trying to change one another.
+Two, “Bear with one another” (Col. 3:13).
+Not trying to change one another, not pressuring one another.
 Who appointed us to that role?
 Our privilege is to bear with one another’s “weaknesses and oddities, which are such a trial to our patience, . . . to break through to the point where we take joy in [the other man’s quirkiness]” (Bonhoeffer, Life Together, page 101).
+There is room in this non-crisis calm for every man to grow and thrive.

-Three, “Let no corrupting talk come out of your mouths but only such as is good for building up” (Ephesians 4:29).
+Three, “Let no corrupting talk come out of your mouths but only such as is good for building up” (Eph.
+4:29).
 Nothing could be more unAmerican than denying ourselves our right of free speech.
-Men of God filter every word by a higher standard.
+But men of God filter every word according to a far higher standard.
 Even if the words wanting to come out of my mouth are factually true, the real question is, Are my words positively helping the man listening?

-Manly men of God loving one another intensely and openly are a life-enriching social environment.
+Manly men of God loving one another intensely are a life-giving social environment, that our angry world will look upon with astonishment.